 Mac’s facility for saving searches is called “Smart Search”.
 You can create smart folders in the “File” menu of Finder and then add additional search conditions (or change existing ones) at the top of the folder.

-Once you have the set of relevant files, a helpful way to impose some order on a disorganized set of poorly named files is a file rename tool.
+Once you have gathered a particular set of relevant files, you can impose additional order using a file rename tool.
 With the free-to-use Bulk Rename Utility, you can prepend or append text to a set of filenames, can replace words or characters, and carry out many other functions.
 You can use this to add a consistent structure to file names or to normalize how you’ve named files.

 Keeping Your Data Safe and Secure

-Two other key aspects of data management are keeping your data safe (preventing loss), keeping them secure (preventing unauthorized access), and doing so without placing undue burden on you during your research.
+Two other key aspects of data management are keeping your data safe (preventing loss), and keeping them secure (preventing unauthorized access).
+It’s important for you to know how to accomplish both without placing undue burden on yourself when you’re conducting your research.

 Data loss can take many forms: